-The TW&S Eye Examination – a new way of looking at things
+The TW&C Eye Examination – A New Way of Looking at Things

 We believe that a simple ‘sight test’ isn’t enough for something as precious as your eyes.
 Our Eye Examinations are different.
-Lasting 45 minutes, you can expect the highest quality care utilising hospital level equipment as standard, with no hidden costs.
-We offer the best possible care with absolute transparency, for complete piece of mind.
+Lasting 60 minutes, you can expect the highest quality care utilising hospital level equipment as standard, with no hidden costs.
+We offer the best possible care with absolute transparency, for complete peace of mind.

-- Our fee includes all necessary clinical tests; there are no hidden charges or tier system.
+Our fees include all necessary clinical tests; there are no hidden charges or tier system.
 If we need to repeat a test or write a referral letter, this is included in the eye examination fee.

 Common conditions identified through regular OCT screening include:

 Age-Related Macular Degeneration (ARMD)

 ARMD causes the gradual degradation of the macula (the central part of the retina).
 OCT can identify the earliest signs this condition and whether it is the wet or dry type.